Internet and Email Policy Sample

 Email Usage at the Company

-Email is also to be used for Company business only.
-Company confidential information must not be shared outside of the Company, without authorization, at any time.
-You are also not to conduct personal business using the Company computer or email.
+Email is to be used for company business only.
+Company confidential information must not be shared outside of the company, without authorization, at any time.
+You also are not to conduct personal business using the company computer or email.